-Kennywood - Pittsburgh and its Countryside
+Kennywood® - Pittsburgh and its Countryside

-Established in 1898, Kennywood brings an old-fashioned amusement park feel to the 21st century with rides like the Thunderbolt, one of the highest rated roller coasters in the country, and the exciting new coaster, Sky Rocket, which reaches speeds of 50 mph in three seconds and features a 90-degree drop.
+Established in 1898, Kennywood® brings an old-fashioned amusement park feel to the 21st century with rides like the Thunderbolt, one of the highest rated roller coasters in the country, and the exciting coaster Sky Rocket, which reaches speeds of 50 mph in three seconds and features a 90-degree drop.
 Designated a National Historic Landmark since 1987, you'll find "Lost Kennywood," a replica of turn-of-the-century architecture that houses some of the park's most popular rides, as well as an array of attractions throughout the park.

-Hersheypark - Dutch Country Roads
+Dutch Wonderland® - Dutch Country Roads

 Lakemont Park - The Alleghenies